www-splitcells-net/net.splitcells.network/README.md

     alternative perspective via metaphors.
     This is deprecated.
     See [#160](https://github.com/www-splitcells-net/net.splitcells.network/issues/160).
-  * Review introductions and info linked by README, because that is the primary material for newcomers.
+  * Review advertisement, introductions and info linked by README, because that is the primary material for newcomers.
-* Compatibility, Portability And Adaptibility
+* Improve compatibility, portability and adaptability.
 ## Network's Structure
 This project is meant to be part of a cluster, with a certain filesystem structure in mind.
 The cluster's filesystem consists of a folder containing repositories: